heubych/uTradeFi_Documentation/docs/introduction.md

 ## How much gains and losses are covered by the protocol logic?

-The protocol allows each sTrack to lose 80% (tbc) of its value before being automatically converted back into the reference asset, ie Ether (if no actions are taken by the investors).
+The protocol allows each sTrack to lose 80% of its value before being automatically converted back into the reference asset, ie Ether (if no actions are taken by the investors).
 The automatic conversion into the reference asset (Ether) is executed with smart contracts to mitigate future losses.

+(to be defined)

 The protocol guarantees an increase of 80% (tbc) of the overall investment pool size if no specific actions are taken by the pool performance underwriters.
 This means that if all the pool was invested in non-Ether assets, the protocol would guarantee a performance of 80% above Ether before liquidating the position of the underwriters and investors.